-Endo belly is a term that describes the extremely uncomfortable and severe bloating symptom specifically related to endometriosis that is often dismissed, misdiagnosed, and disguised as IBS by primary practitioners and GI doctors due to similarities in symptoms.
+Endo belly is a term that describes the extremely uncomfortable and severe bloating symptom specifically related to endometriosis that primary practitioners and GI doctors often dismiss and misdiagnose as IBS due to similarities in symptoms.

-Endometriosis is a disease where the cells that are normally inside the uterus, making up the inner lining (the endometrium), lie outside their normal location and thus can grow on the external lining of other organs in the abdomen and pelvis, primarily female reproductive organs and can spread or attach to other organs such as the intestines.
-These lesions can only be identified with laparoscopic surgery, whereas IBS or IBD is mostly “internal” diseases affecting the inside of the intestine.
-Endometriosis can be easily forgotten, dismissed, and the diagnosis delayed if initial workup with gastrointestinal endoscopy and colonoscopy point to another diagnosis, especially if the patient mainly has GI symptoms.
-During the Virtual Patient Conference for The Endometriosis Foundation of America in October of 2020, Dr. Seckin stated, “IBS is BS when it’s Endometriosis and is the main culprit in a misdiagnosis that causes years of delay”.
+Endometriosis is a disease where the cells that normally reside inside the uterus, making up its inner lining (the endometrium), lie outside their normal location and thus can grow on the external lining of other organs in the abdomen and pelvis, primarily female reproductive organs, and can spread or attach to other organs such as the intestines.
+Only laparoscopic surgery can identify these lesions.

-By definition, Endometriosis is endometrium-like tissue outside of the uterine cavity or as Dr. Seckin uniquely defines it, “a stem cell-orchestrated, estrogen-dependent fibrosis and inflammation in reaction to endometrial-like tissue”.
+So, the definition of endometriosis is endometrium-like tissue growing outside of the uterine cavity or as Dr. Seckin uniquely defines it, “a stem cell-orchestrated, estrogen-dependent fibrosis and inflammation in reaction to endometrial-like tissue”.

 Seek medical attention if you have a high fever, vomiting, bloody stools, or rapid weight loss.